-But there is nowhere in the Bible that says we should worship the Holy Spirit, neither is it said that we are allowed to do that.
+But there is nowhere in the Bible that says we should worship the Holy Ghost (Holy Spirit), neither is it said that we are allowed to do that.
 People do it on an assumption that Father, Son and Holy Spirit are equally God.

 What the Trinity Concept is

-The Trinity doctrine asserts that there is one God who is made up of three persons.
-Some people prefer to use the term Godhead, but in essence hold to the same concept as is held by those who use the term Trinity.
+The Trinity concept is not merely that there is Father, Son and Holy Ghost.
+The Bible clearly teaches that.
+Rather, the Trinity doctrine asserts that the one God of scripture is made up of three persons, Father, Son and Holy Ghost.
+Some people prefer to use the term Godhead, which is mentioned only three times in the Bible and is never used to mean three-in-one.
+But in essence, they hold to the same concept as is held by those who use the term Trinity.
 Standard definitions of Trinity are as follows:

 “Trinity n Christianity the union of three persons, the Father, Son and Holy Spirit, in one God” – Collins Student’s Dictionary.

 “(the Trinity) (in Christian belief) the three persons (Father, Son and Holy Spirit) that make up God.” – Little Oxford Dictionary.

 “Trinity noun in Christianity, the union of Father, Son and Holy Ghost in one God.” – Chambers English Dictionary.

 Based on these definitions, the idea is that when the Bible says that there is one God, the one God is really Father, Son and Holy Spirit.